Carlos Slim’s Net Worth, Houses and Cars He is Known For

 • December 2016 – Volatile stock markets, among many other factors, saw Carlos Slim’s net worth drop from $27.1 billion to $50 billion, making him the 4th richest man in the world.

-• March 2017 – Carlos Slim Helu fell to number six on Forbes rich list, although his net worth grew to $54.5 billion.
+• March 2017 – Carlos Slim Helu fell to number six on the Forbes rich list, although his net worth grew to $54.5 billion.

 How Carlos Slim Spends His Much-Garnered Wealth